 e.1.
 If the 3 marked edges are not located on the same face, then we mark the others and the tetrahedron is introduced in the set of type I tetrahedra.
-Here, we can make the previous consideration too, if we compare this step with other algorithms based on the bisection of the longest edge.
+Here, we can make the previous consideration too, if we compare this step with other algorithms based on the bisection by the longer edge.

-In the following cases, we shall not mark any edge, i.e., no new node will be introduced in a tetrahedron for conformity.
-We shall subdivide them creating subtetrahedra which will be called transient subtetrahedra.
+In the following cases, we shall not mark any edge, i.e., any new node will not be introduced in a tetrahedron for conformity.
+We shall subdivide them creating subte-trahedra which will be called transient subtetrahedra.